ahmetmithat/buggyamb/Docs/quick_tour.md

 ![BuggyAmb Problem Pages](Images/browser_expected_results.png)

+<h2>Performance Problem Scenarios</h2>

+BuggyAmb is a slow and buggy application.

 <code>Slow</code> scenario is where things start to go wrong.
 When you click the link you should see that loading the same content takes much more than the fast one:

 ![BuggyAmb Slow Scenario 1](Images/browser_problem_slow_1.png)